papercast-dev/papercast/docs/source/modules/pipelines.md

 Papercast pipelines are a way to chain together a series of subscribers, processors, and publishers.

-Processors accept document identifiers and return Productions.
+Subscribers respond to events and return Productions.

 Processors accept Productions and return Productions.